gempesaw/docker-selenium-remote-driver/README.md

 # docker-selenium-remote-driver

-A Dockerfile to generate Linux recordings for the gempesaw/Selenium-Remote-Driver perl Webdriver bindings.
+A Dockerfile to generate Linux recordings for the [Selenium Remote Driver perl Webdriver bindings][0].
 It does some sort of the following:

 - downloads selenium standalone server jar
 - installs google chrome, firefox (iceweasel on debian), phantomjs